 Home aligners are also much more limited than in-office brands in the conditions they’re able to treat.
 Dentists can supplement Invisalign and ClearCorrect aligners with attachments that are placed on specific teeth to make more complex movements.
 However, these attachments have to be placed by a dentist or orthodontist, so home aligners can’t use them.
 Because you complete home aligner treatment entirely from home, you won’t get the same level of detail.

 Do the Pros Outweigh the Cons?
 Here’s Our Take.

 Like any treatment, home aligners have drawbacks, but there are clear advantages to completing treatment entirely from home.
 In-office treatments, like Invisalign and ClearCorrect, are more established and well-known, but they often come at a price, both figuratively and literally.

 In-office treatments are typically very expensive, and they require a considerable time commitment.
 Choosing home aligners instead can offer some significant benefits, like superior cost, convenience, and treatment speed.

-The average cost of treatment for in-office aligners is about $3,000 – $5,000, while home aligners cost about $1,900, regardless of the brand.
+The average cost of treatment with in-office aligners like Invisalign is about $5,000, while home aligners cost about $1,900 on average.
 The most budget-friendly brand, AlignerCo, only costs $1,145.
 So, they’re definitely a more affordable option.

 One of the biggest draws to home aligner treatment is its expedited treatment time.
-Most people can complete treatment in about 6 months, and byte even boasts a treatment time as short as 3 months (we’ll get to that later).
+Most people can complete treatment in about 6 months, and Byte even boasts average treatment plans as short as 4-5 months (we’ll get to that later).
 In-office treatments typically take about 12-15 months.
 So, if you have an important event coming up later this year, home aligners might be more suitable for your timeline.